cerebral/cerebral/packages/docs/content/getting-real/03_devtools.en.md

 ## Devtools

 Cerebral has a powerful development tool.
-It knows about all the state in your application, all the state updates, side effects run, state paths currently active in your view layer and any updates made to connected components.
+It knows about all the state in your application, all the state updates, side effects run, state paths currently active in your components and when they render.
 All the things Cerebral helps you with, it visualizes in the debugger.

 #### Install Chrome extension
 You will need the Chrome Extension from the [chrome store](https://chrome.google.com/webstore/detail/cerebral2-debugger/ghoadjdodkgkbbmhhpbfhgikjgjelojc).
 When installed you will get a **Cerebral2** tab in the Chrome devtools.